Augmented Reality is more than Virtual Reality

 Fig. 9 shows images of a crosshair grid test pattern, with grid lines originally less than 1 arcmin thick.

 As expected, the display is almost free of astigmatism and the center of view is the location of best relative focus for any eye rotation angle.
 We see that the optical resolution partly falls short of the desired 1 arcmin.
-The vertical blur effect may be attributed to the focus change along the vertical extension of the effective mirror area which is certainly an effect present in off-axis designs.
+The vertical blur effect may be attributed to the already mentioned focus change along the vertical extension of the effective mirror area, due to the off-axis configuration.
 For the horizontal, we see a degradation from about one arcmin at the top to 2 arcmin (full contrast) at the bottom.
-This may indicate some space for further optimization (we should remember that the ellipse calculation was done by a simple focus law application, and the 2d result has simply been rotated to obtain the 3D shape).
+This may indicate some space for further optimization (we should remember that the ellipse calculation was done by a simple focus law application, and the 2D result has simply been rotated to obtain the 3D shape).

 The static peripheral resolution turns out to be more problematic.
 The simulation yields values only half as good as the peripheral resolution of the eye, or even less, especially if the eye is rotated up or down.

 In conclusion, both the center and peripheral resolution of the ellipsoidal off-axis design still do not fully match the human eye resolution.
-While the results achieved are better than with planar displays and may still be perceived as reasonably crisp in some applications, we will have to think about ways of improvement.
+While the results achieved are better than with planar displays and may still be perceived as reasonably crisp in some applications, we have to think about ways of improvement.
+This could be approached by an adaptation of the general mirror construction method proposed later in this paper.

 Dynamic focusing according to eye position would add another degree of freedom for the display and mirror shapes.
 Yet even with all these approaches, the margins for improvement may be limited.